 While CIPE-coordinated internships span a wide range of fields, we invite and support student-sourced internships which may be better aligned with individual interests.
 CIPE will provide co-funding on a highly competitive basis for a limited number of self-sourced internships.

-If you are interested in working with an organisation and wish to source your own internship, CIPE is happy to help by reviewing your application materials or refining your targeted approach.
-Grants for self-sourced internships are equivalent to funding for CIPE-sponsored internships, and meant to offset the costs of living during an underpaid/unpaid internship.
+If you are interested in working with an organisation and wish to source your own internship, CIPE is happy to help you review your application materials or refine your targeted approach.
+Grants for self-sourced internships are equivalent to co-funding for CIPE-coordinated internships, and are meant to offset the costs of living during an underpaid/unpaid internship.